Audiologist Tools and Equipment

 Audiologist tools and equipment for at-home ear wax removal

-For wax removal appointments at home or in a satellite clinic, Hear4U offers both Water Irrigation and Aural Microsuction methods.
-They, therefore, carry the Audiologist’s tools and equipment with them at all times.
-The equipment used for Microsuction is a rechargeable DeVilbiss suction unit and a Propulse Ear Irrigator is used for Water Irrigation, each carried in their own shoulder bag.
+For earwax removal at home or in a satellite clinic, Hear4U offers both water irrigation and aural microsuction.
+Audiologists carry all the equipment for both techniques at all times.
+They use a DeVilbiss rechargeable suction unit for microsuction and a Propulse Ear Irrigator for water irrigation-each packed in separate bags.